Appcues Features: Everything You Need to Know About This Popular Product Adoption Tool

 One of Appcues’ newest features, Events Explorer, makes it easy to view, validate, and visualize events in one place.

-Appcues defines events as user interaction with your features inside your product’s UI and you can set these up with a few clicks.
+Appcues defines events as user interaction with your features or flows inside your product’s UI and you can set these up with a few clicks.

 Better alternative: Userpilot Feature Tagging